 Parris Jerome Lane was born in Allentown, Pennsylvania on December 19th, 1997.
 He is my first born son, the one who taught me how to be a mother.
-The nineteen years that I got to be with Parris are here now, in how I move through the world and what I want to do in my city.
+The nineteen years that I got to be with Parris are present in how I move through the world and what I want to do in my city.
 In his city.
 These memories are complex, vivid.
-On the best days they are healing and they are overwhelming in the joy and closeness I feel to him.
-On other days, especially as I get closer to November, they are a different kind of overwhelming.
+On the best days, they are healing and overwhelming in the joy and closeness I feel to him.
+On other days, especially as I get closer each year to November, they are a different kind of overwhelming.

 This is my city.
-I am proud of my home, but I also know that my city didn’t love my son the way I did.
-That it doesn’t always love me as much as I love my home.
+I am proud of my home.
+But I also know that my city didn’t love my son the way I did.
+Allentown sadly doesn’t always love me as much as I love my home.
 And part of that love is the accountability that I need, both in my son’s story and in the city we share.
-This is a justice.
+This is about justice.
 In the same way I don’t want another loved one lost like this, in my city, I also want this film to do my son’s story justice.

-I think of the timestamp of grieving.
+I think of the impossible timestamp of grieving.
 How a film can become a way of loving my son and my city in the ways I need to.
 A preservation.
 A shared history.
-I am imagining a world in which this documentary did not have to be made, does not have to be made by anyone else.
-That my son was able to tell his story, his way, in the same way he used to write the songs that filled up our home.
+I am imagining a world in which this documentary did not have to be made and does not have to be made by anyone else.
+A world where my son was able to tell his story his way, in the same way he used to write the songs that filled up our home.

-As my family, my eight children continue to live, breathe, and love here, I want that city to love them back.
+As my family continues to live, breathe, and love here, I want our city to love us back.

-in love, in memory reconstructs Parris’ archive, centering the film around his life in the lasting wake of his death.
-We build this ever-present together, inviting Parris into the film to create a permanence in conversation with the words at the film’s threshold… if you don’t speak the name of a loved one that you lost, you’re killing him over again twice.
+in love, in memory reassembles Parris’ archive, centering the film around his life in the lasting wake of his death.
+We build an ever-present together, inviting Parris into the film to create a permanence in conversation with the words at the film’s threshold: “if you don’t speak the name of a loved one that you lost, you’re killing him over again twice.”
 And the repetitions carry his name.
-In the routines, the ceremonies, and the city he was born in, that his mother was born in, his memory persists with the storytellers who carry it.
+In the routines, the ceremonies, and the city he was born in, that his mother was born in, his memory persists within the storytellers who carry it.